dca-dao/.github/profile/README.md

 ## On the DCA page
 - Click connect
 - Choose your account
 - You have access to the app !

+# How to setup a DCA
+- Go to the DCA page and connect
+- Make sure that you have enough ETH to pay for gas
+- First, you need to approve the DAI contract and fund your acount with DAI, this will be used as a reserve
+- Then you need to setup the amount and frequency of your DCA, this will take the amount in DAI and swap it for ETH
+- Finally you can access the total value of your purchases and withdraw the amount

 # Graphs and images
 ![Diagram](./images/13-22-39.png)